wormholer/KAP-manual/en/operation/metadata_check.en.md

 We summarize some scenarios which might cause the metadata inconsistent in KAP.
 They are as below:

-1. cube and model (consistent check of cube and model)
+1. cube against model (consistent check of cube and model)
-2. cube and table index
+2. cube against table index
-3. cube and scheduler job
+3. cube against scheduler job
-4. job's metadata and output information (i.e. consistent check of job itself)
+4. job's metadata against output information (i.e. consistent check of job itself)
+5. KAP runtime loaded metadata against resource store's metadata

 ### Usage
 Run the metadata checker to identify inconsistent metadata: